ustclug/documentations/infrastructure/intranet/README.md

 vm-nfs.s.ustclug.org runs a layer 2 bridge, connecting tincVPN and SRW2024(physical switch).

-It is obvious that vm-nfs is a single point of failure for the communication network between tinc host and vSphere virtual machine.
-I tried to add another bridge node, but resulted in a broadcast storm.
+It is obvious that vm-nfs is a single point of failure of communicating between tinc host and vSphere virtual machine.
+I had tried to add another bridge node, but resulted in a broadcast storm.
 Maybe we can fix it by MPLS (merged in mainland kernel 4.3).
 But it isn't a right timing at this time.

 ## Network information